juhasev/sample-ninja-help/panel-settings-business-rules-quiet-period.md

 > When sampling, SampleNinja checks which time zones fall within the quiet period and automatically removes them.
 The time zones outside the quiet period continue sampling normally.

 > **IMPORTANT!** Before enabling, make sure all of your panelists have the data variable TIMEZONE.
-Go to **Data Variables -> TIMEZONE -> Click on the blue stats button**.
+Go to **Data Variables -> search for TIMEZONE**.
+Click on the round blue stats button to see the details.
 If you see missing records, please contact support@sampleninja.io.